moos3/blog/content/post/autodeployment.md

 The flow of the application is this:
 ![Image of the Workflow](/images/workers-diagram.png)

 As you can see its extremely simple.
-It can be extended to do a lot more, such as sending singals to services to all nodes, or individal nodes.
+It can be extended to do a lot more, such as sending signals to services to all nodes, or individual nodes.
 I'm hoping in my next revision that I will be able to get moving these to classes instead of random structured functions.
 Please contribute back to it and feel free to use it as a base for what you need in your environment.